larsgehrke/mt/README.md

 ## Parameter management
 Instead of editing a file each time you want to change the parameters, you can use the command line (cl) interface of changing the parameters.
 When you want to add a new parameter for DISTANA or change the initial default values of the parameters you can do that in *config/distana_params.py*.
-The drawback is, that when you change the initial parameter dictionary, you need to delete the config files in *config/distana_params/\*.pkl* on all devices and you should update the cl interface *config/distana_params.py*.
+The drawback is, that when you change the initial parameter dictionary, you need to delete the config files in *config/distana_params/\*.pkl* on all devices and you should update the cl interface in *config/distana_params.py*.
 Note that the *init_values* dictionary is only specifying the initial default values, when there is no *default.pkl* file in *config/distana_params/*.
 If there is a *default.pkl* file, the *init_values* dictionary will be ignored and the default parameters will be loaded from file.

 If you are on the server and want to have gpu execution enabled by default, then you can do the following: